robdobsn/RaftCLI/README.md

 raft monitor
 ```

 This starts the serial monitor, displaying serial output received from the device and sending keyboard commands to the device.
-To specify the serial port use the -p option and to specify the baud rate for monitoring use -b.
+If a serial port isn't specified (with the -p option) then the most likely suitable port will be used.
+To specify the baud rate for monitoring use -b.

 Logging of received serial data can be enabled using the -l option.
 This is very useful when debugging as it automatically names log files with their start date and time and provides a record of test runs when developing firmware.
 The folder ./logs is generally used for log files but this can be changed using the -g option.